svdorn/PRSdemo/README.md

 * -p: path to PLINK software
 * -m: PRS methods you want to run
 * -o: opterating system (mac, windows, or linux)

+If you are using a Windows machine, follow this tutorial for [running .sh scripts in Windows](https://softwarekeep.com/help-center/how-to-run-shell-script-file-in-windows#)

 Output will be written to `prs_scores.txt` and the first few rows of data will look like:
 ![image](https://github.com/svdorn/PRSdemo/assets/22485021/9e4f0f45-4fbd-4686-b6df-36acb157000a)